10 Economics Competitions for High School Students

 Eligibility: All high school students are eligible to apply

-If you’re interested in writing an economics research paper, consider applying to Lumiere’s Research Scholar Program.
-We’ve had hundreds of students work with economics researchers from places like Harvard, Stanford, and MIT.
-Lumiere is a selective online high school program for students that I founded with researchers at Harvard and Oxford.
-Last year, we had over 2100 students apply for 500 spots in the program!
+If you’re interested in pursuing independent research in economics, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.